SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-3"></a>
 ### Practice 3 : Statistical estimation of diversity using PhyloSeq R package
 <td>Practice3 will be performed in the R environment.</td>
-* Recovery [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
+* TO DO  Recovery [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.
 * Run the Phyloseq program for differential analysis - `to complete`
 * To complete
 * To complete